Boston College is an exchange destination for University College Utrecht students in Boston, USA.

 Students must prove that they have a bank account with sufficient funds to cover their exchange period.
 Currently, the amount is $23,925/year or $11,804/semester.

-- Room: On-campus housing: Shared Room $4,415 - $6,055 per semester (limited on campus housing).
+- Room: On-campus housing: $7.609 per semester.
 The majority of exchange students live off-campus.

 Apart from the ‘regular’ Orientation program, a special International Student Orientation will be organised, including a compulsory English Placement Test for non- native speakers.
 It should also be noted that fall semester exchange students have a full week orientation, while spring semester students only have a day.
 BC has begun asking our exchange students to come prepared to plan an event (individually or in a group/team) that will introduce the BC community to some aspect of their country or culture.